demisto/content/Packs/MicrosoftECM/Integrations/MicrosoftECM/README.md

 This integration was integrated and tested with version 1906 of Microsoft Endpoint Configuration Manager.
 ## Prerequisites
 - This integration requires root access in order to execute commands.
-If you configured the server to run Docker images with a non-root internal user make sure to exclude the *demisto/powershell-ubuntu* Docker image as documented [here](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/5-5/cortex-xsoar-admin/docker/docker-hardening-guide/run-docker-with-non-root-internal-users.html)
+If you configured the server to run Docker images with a non-root internal user make sure to exclude the *demisto/powershell-ubuntu* Docker image as documented [here](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/docker/docker-hardening-guide/run-docker-with-non-root-internal-users.html)
 - Installation and configuration for Windows Remote Management to support a PowerShell session is a prerequisite in order to support this integration.
 For more information, refer to the following Microsoft [Article](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management).
 - PowerShell Remote sessions are created over port 5985 (Microsoft Web service management/WinRm).
 This port needs to be opened from XSOAR to the hosts on the local and network firewalls.
 - Authentication is NTLM-based.
 - The integration requires a valid domain user with the permission set needed to perform the required remote tasks.
 - Configuration Manager clients must be running the client from the 1706 release, or later in order to run scripts commands.
 - To use scripts, you must be a member of the appropriate Configuration Manager security role.
-- To use `ms-ecm-script-create` command - Your account must have Create permissions for SMS Scripts.
+- To use the ***ms-ecm-script-create*** command, your account must have Create permissions for SMS Scripts.
-- To use `ms-ecm-script-approve` - Your account must have Approve permissions for SMS Scripts.
+- To use the ***ms-ecm-script-approve*** command, your account must have Approve permissions for SMS Scripts.
-- To use `ms-ecm-script-invoke` - Your account must have Run Script permissions for Collections.
+- To use the ***ms-ecm-script-invoke*** command, your account must have Run Script permissions for Collections.
-- To use the commands `ms-ecm-service-stop`, `ms-ecm-service-start`, `ms-ecm-service-restart` - Your account must have permissions to use **all** scripts commands
+- To use the ***ms-ecm-service-stop***, ***ms-ecm-service-start***, and ***ms-ecm-service-restart*** commands, your account must have permissions to use **all** scripts commands
 ## Configure Microsoft Endpoint Configuration Manager on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.